 Are We Prepared?

-If you’re worried about EMP obliterating your comms, invest in a Surplus PRC77 radio and an EMP-resistant vehicle.
-Short range comms, that utilize VHF/UHF radios, can be up and running less than an hour after an EMP strike, if protected.
-Long range comms will take several hours to recover.
+If you’re worried about EMP obliterating your comms, invest in a Surplus PRC 77 radio and an EMP-resistant vehicle.
+Short-range comms, that utilize VHF/UHF radios, can be up and running less than an hour after an EMP strike, if protected.
+Long-range comms will take several hours to recover.

 To protect your electronic devices, you need to defend against the E1 phase, a surge similar to radio waves that penetrates ground-level devices such as power cords, circuit boards, and antennas.

 Formulate Plan B for operating your home and business without electronics or the Internet.
 How will you manage transactions?
 Inventory stock?
 Accept payments?
-To be safe, prepare yourself now to conduct all operations manually and to do cash only transactions.
+To be safe, prepare yourself now to conduct all operations manually and to do cash-only transactions.

 What About Day-To-Day Power Surges?

 For day-to-day protection, invest in quality surge protectors for your electronic devices, an affordable and reliable precaution.
 You’ll need one that’s UL-listed with a voltage of 330 volts or less, as well as a rapid response time.

-The UPS should be a double conversion supply tested to meet UL standards.
+The UPS should be a double-conversion supply tested to meet UL standards.
 While 60-90% of today’s vehicles are designed to withstand electromagnetic pulses of up to 25 kV/m, it’s always best to be prepared for the worst-case scenario.